section-engineering-education/engineering-education/content/articles/hyperparameter-tuning-of-machine-learning-model-in-python/index.md

 ![Optimized model](/engineering-education/hyperparameter-tuning-of-machine-learning-model-in-python/optimized-model.png)

-The model used will be used to produce the best solution.
-Let's now check the best parameters of this model.
+The model will be used to produce the best solution.

 ### The best parameters for the model
 To check the best parameters selected by the `GridSearchCV` function, run this code: